Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Filtrations and Complexes

 $i \geq 0$, induces the 0 map in homotopy.
 Thus $\pi_* \sus^i K_i$ is the kernel of $j_i : \pi_* A_i \to \pi_* A$.
 Further, every exact filtration is exhaustive. \end{lemma}

 As mentioned above, we also work with complexes of $R$-module spectra. \begin{dfn} A \underline{complex} $A \lla F_*$ (of $R$-modules) is a diagram

 such that

 is a complex in the category of $\pi_* R$-modules.
 A complex is \underline{exact} if taking homotopy groups induces an exact sequence in the category of $\pi_* R$-modules.
 We will call such a complex a \underline{resolution}.
-We call a resolution a \underline{free} if the $F_i$ are free $R$-modules. \end{dfn}
+We call a resolution \underline{free} or \underline{projective} if the $F_i$ are free or \underline{projective} $R$-modules, respectively. \end{dfn}

 We realize this use of the asterisk may conflict with the convention that $M_*$ denotes $\pi_*M$, but the alternative is less desirable.